jblance/powermon/docs_source/source/j4_config_file.rst

 Note: the ``powermon-cli`` has an option to generate a config file based on the answers to questions see :doc:`j2.2_usage.powermon.cli`

-.. _device:
+.. _devices:

-``device``
+``devices``
 ==========
-The device section has details about the device (some are optional, some may be required by certain output formats)
+The devices section is a list of one or more devices, each device has details about the device, the connection port, and the 'commands' that should be run

-The port section is required, with at least the ``type`` defined
+The port section is required, with at least the ``type`` defined The commands section details the commands to be run against the device.
+This section requires a list of ``command``s with each command having optional additional information:

+* type
+* override
+* trigger
+* outputs

 .. code-block:: yaml
-    :caption: device section example
+    :caption: devices section example

-    device:
+    devices:
-      name: My Inverter       # [optional] user name for physical device
+      - name: My Inverter       # [optional] user name for physical device
         serial_number: 1234589  # [optional] serial number of physical device
                               # must be what is returned by get_id command
                               # if port path is a wildcard
         model: 1012LV-MK        # [optional] but used for adjusting some protocols
                               # eg PI30 protocol with model MAX uses the MAX version of the protocol
         manufacturer: MPP-Solar # [optional]
         port:
           type: test          # must be one of test, usb, serial, ble
           protocol: PI30      # [defaults to PI30] the protocol must be defined for any type of port
                             #  - valid protocols are listed in the protocols document
                             # the options for each port type are shown in separate sections below
+        commands:
+        - command: QPIGS        # command to execute (from protocol)
+          type: basic           # [optional] defaults to basic, valid 'basic', 'templated', 'cache_query'
+          overide: {}           # [optional]
+          trigger:              # [optional] 'every', 'loops', 'at'
+            every: 5
+          outputs:
+          - type: screen
+            format: table
+          - type: screen
+            format:
+              type: table

 The port section is required and must be one of ``test``, ``usb``, ``serial``, ``ble``, each of which has different config items/requirements